Location: Gallant, Alabama

-This class is designed to teach the student how to use map and compass with confidence.
-It covers map reading, terrain association, shooting and following an azimuth, back azimuths, intersection, resection, baselines, magnetic declination, map grids, and using a map with a GPS (be sure to study our online map/compass course prior to this class).
+This 2-day class is designed to teach the student how to use map and compass with confidence.
+It covers map reading, terrain association, shooting and following an azimuth, back azimuths, intersection, resection, baselines, magnetic declination, map grids, and using a map with a GPS.
 The field exercise is a nav course where the students utilize what they have learned in the classroom.
 Even if you have never held a compass before you will walk away knowing how to use a map and compass in a wilderness environment.
-Be prepared for a long day!

-Mirrored baseplate compass, pace count beads, hiking boots (broken in), cap or bandana, small day pack, clothing appropriate for the season, water container, rain gear (jacket or poncho), lunch or snacks easily prepared in the field.
-Students will receive a RAT Pocket Navigation Notepad at the beginning of the class.
-Each class is limited to 12 students.
-Upon successful completion of JPRs (Job Performance Requirements), a certificate of training and Land Navigation patch are awarded to the student.
-Class begins at 0800 and finished when the student has finished all objectives.
+Mirrored baseplate compass, pace count beads (optional), hiking boots, cap or bandana, small day pack, clothing appropriate for the season, water container, rain gear (class goes forward rain or shine), lunch or snacks easily prepared in the field.
+Students will receive a RAT Pocket Navigation Notepad at the beginning of the class that has all the grid readers required for this class.
+Upon successful completion of JPRs (Job Performance Requirements), a certificate of training is awarded to the student.
+Class begins at 0800 and finishes each day once the student has finished all objectives.